-Serious injury or illness
+Serious injury or illness:

-1. Call Public Safety at extension 3333 if calling from an MMU campus phone or (414) 807-9560 if calling from a non-campus phone.
-Public Safety will notify the fire department if immediate EMS response is needed.

-- 2. Give full attention to the victim(s). - 3.
+- 1. Call Public Safety at 414-930-3333 or 414-807-9560.
+Public Safety will notify the fire department if immediate EMS response is needed. - 2.
+Give full attention to the victim(s). - 3.
 Do not attempt to move a person who is ill or injured unless he/she is in immediate danger of further injury. - 4.
 If possible, isolate the affected student/staff member.
 Disperse onlookers and keep others from congregating in the area. - 5.
 Check for vital signs.
 Initiate first aid and/or CPR, if you are trained. - 6.
 Check breathing.
 Is the airway clear?
 Is the victim in a position to facilitate breathing? - 7.
 Apply pressure on wound or elevate wound to help stop or slow bleeding. - 8.
 Protect yourself from body fluids.
 Use gloves if available.